gtronset/beets-filetote/README.md

 `exclude`-d files take precedence over other matching, meaning exclude will trump other matches by either `extensions` or `filenames`.

+### Import Operations

+This plugin supports the same operations as beets:

+- `copy`
+- `move`
+- `link` (symlink)
+- `harklink`
+- `reflink`

+These options are mutually exclusive, and there are nuances to how beets (and thus this plugin) behave when there multiple set.
+See the [beets documentation](https://beets.readthedocs.io/en/stable/reference/config.html#importer-options) for more details.

 ### Renaming files

 Renaming works in much the same way as beets [Path Formats](http://beets.readthedocs.org/en/stable/reference/pathformat.html).